Information and Communications Technology (ICT) applied to education are of great importance in our educational project and our school’s syllabus.

 Art and Design

 This teaching ethos aims to stimulate the creative skills of all pupils regardless of inherent talents.
-The drawing process is an integral part of all projects and pupils are encouraged to work using varied techniques such as sculpture, textiles, painting, multimedia and ICT.
+The drawing process is an integral part of all projects and pupils are encouraged to work using varied techniques such as sculpture, textiles, painting and multimedia.
+Students also conduct extensive research into artistic works, designers and architects to inspire and support their own work.
+We frequently organise cultural outings to museums and exhibitions related to the varied artistic disciplines being studied.

-The physical education syllabus is followed by all the pupils at the school, in line with British National Curriculum requirements.
-Our main objectives are for pupils to hone their mobility skills and encourage awareness of themselves and others.
-Our aim is for pupils to gain understanding of the importance of physical education in balanced and healthy personal development over the course of their time at school and to hone their physical and social skills by taking part in different sports activities.
+Students gain understanding of the importance of physical education in balanced and healthy personal development over the course of their time at school and to hone their physical and social skills by taking part in different sports activities.

 We carry out a safe programme of physical activities for children with the aim of exploring their physical potential by introducing group and competitive activities.

-Key Stage I
+Key Stage 1